ucan-wg/invocation/README.md

 }
 ```

-# 3 Task
+# 3 Closure

-An invocation is the smallest unit of work that can be requested from a UCAN.
+A Closure is the smallest unit of work that can be requested from a UCAN.
 It invokes one specific `(resource, ability, inputs)` triple.
 The inputs are freeform, and depend on the specific resource and ability being interacted with.

-Tasks ...........
-FIXME

-Using the JavaScript analogy from the introduction, this is similar to wrapping a call in a nullary function.
+Using the JavaScript analogy from the introduction, a Closure is similar to wrapping a call in an anonymous function:

 ``` json
 {